marijnh/Eloquent-JavaScript/04_data.md

 // → peanuts:        0.5902679812
 ```

 Aha!
-There are two factors with a ((correlation)) that's clearly stronger than the others.
-Eating ((peanuts)) has a strong positive effect on the chance of turning into a squirrel, whereas brushing his teeth has a significant negative effect.
+There are two factors with a ((correlation)) clearly stronger than the others.
+Eating ((peanuts)) has a strong positive effect on the chance of turning into a squirrel, whereas brushing teeth has a significant negative effect.

 Interesting.
-Let's try something.
+Let's try something:

 ```
 for (let entry of JOURNAL) {